atomix/atomix.github.io/copycat/docs/cluster.md

 ## Cluster lifecycle

 Underlying each [`Cluster`][Cluster] instance is a persistent cluster configuration.
 The cluster configuration is managed through the underlying implementation of the [Raft consensus algorithm][Raft].
-When a `CopycatServer` joins the cluster, a configuration change is submitted to the cluster leader which logs and replicates the configuration change.
+When a [`CopycatServer`][CopycatServer] joins the cluster, a configuration change is submitted to the cluster leader which logs and replicates the configuration change.
 Similarly, when any other change to a member of the cluster is requested - a server is removed from the cluster or promoted or demoted - a configuration change is submitted to the cluster leader where it's logged and replicated.
 This ensures that the cluster API receives the same consistency guarantees as replicated state machines.

 Cluster configurations are persisted via the configured [`Storage`][Storage] object on each Copycat server.
 When a configuration change is committed, servers will store the most recent configuration in a `meta` file on disk.
 When a server is started, if it detects an existing configuration on disk, the on-disk configuration will override any user-provided configuration.
 This allows clusters to evolve independently of initial configurations.